chadcooper/sjc-arcuser/article.md

 ![Figure SS.
 Internal Capital Improvement Projects web app showing all current and planned projects.](images/cip-viewer-2.png)

-After Hurricane Matthew hit the area in early October 2016, the Utility was able to quickly deploy applications to aid in recovery.
-A Damage Assessment tool was used to quickly assess damage to approximately 360 liftstations in a matter of days.
-Teams equipped with tablets began assessments on a Tuesday and were done by Thursday.
+After Hurricane Matthew hit the area in early October 2016, the Utility was able to quickly deploy applications to aid in response and recovery.
+A Damage Assessment tool was used to quickly assess damage to approximately 360 liftstations.
+Teams equipped with tablets began assessments, completing the project within a matter of days and ahead of schedule.
 Liftstation conditions were quickly recorded, including photographs of any damage.
-Information gathered with this tool was used for documentation for FEMA reimbursement.
+Information gathered with this tool was used for documentation for insurance evaluation and for FEMA reimbursement.
+Public Water Advisories were posted to the 100,000 customers without water.
+Sanitary Sewer Overflows were located, noticed to the public, and inspected for water quality compliance.
+The hurricane response and recovery tasks were tracked and reported using Cityworks and ArcGIS Server.

-To demonstrate the sheer volume of work completed during and after the hurricane, a time line application was built and has been used in various presentations to demonstrate the speed at which issues were addressed and resolved.
+To demonstrate the sheer volume of work completed during and after the hurricane, a time line application (https://goo.gl/Wa54uK) was built and has been used in various presentations to demonstrate the speed at which issues were addressed and resolved.

 ## Conclusion